Class Module<T extends Module<T>>

 Command line option to assign trait names.

-Command line option to set the traits on phase plane axis.
+Command line option to set the traits on phase plane axes.

 Note: option not automatically added.
 Modules that supports multiple traits should load it in collectCLO(CLOParser).